aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/solutions/patch_mgmt/patch_mgmt_org/README.md

 ##### Maintenance Windows Window

 Three Maintenance Windows are created:
-- `Update_SSM` updates SSM Agent on all Managed Instances
+- `sra_ssm_agent_update` updates SSM Agent on all Managed Instances
-- `Windows_Scan` scans for missing patches on all Managed Instances Tagged as Windows
+- `sra_windows_maintenance` scans for missing patches on all Managed Instances Tagged as Windows
-- `Linux_Scan` scans for missing patches on all Managed Instances Tagged as Linux
+- `sra_linux_maintenance` scans for missing patches on all Managed Instances Tagged as Linux

 ##### Maintenance Windows Tasks

 Three tasks are created and registered with each of the Maintenance Windows:
-- `Update_SSM` Runs an SSM Agent update on all Managed Instances
+- `sra_ssm_agent_update` Runs an SSM Agent update on all Managed Instances
-- `Windows_Scan` Runs a scan on all Managed Instances Tagged as Windows
+- `sra_windows_maintenance` Runs a scan or install task on all Managed Instances Tagged as Windows
-- `Linux_Scan` Runs a scan on all Managed Instances Tagged as Linux
+- `sra_linux_maintenance` Runs a scan or install task on all Managed Instances Tagged as Linux

 ##### Maintenance Window Targets

 Three target groups are created and registered with each of the Maintenance Windows:
-- `Update_SSM` which includes all instances with the tag InstanceOS:Windows or InstanceOS:Linux
+- `sra_ssm_agent_update` which includes all instances with the tag InstanceOS:Windows or InstanceOS:Linux
-- `Windows_Scan`  which includes all instances with the tag InstanceOS:Windows
+- `sra_windows_maintenance`  which includes all instances with the tag InstanceOS:Windows
-- `Linux_Scan`  which includes all instances with the tag InstanceOS:Linux
+- `sra_linux_maintenance`  which includes all instances with the tag InstanceOS:Linux

 #### 3.2 Command Documents<!-- omit in toc -->